bufferhead-code/nextjs-use-php/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+If you want to try out the Database Example, you can use the docker-compose file provided in the repository. after `docker-compose up -d` you need to create the database and table you want to insert into manually.

 ## Roadmap (Things that should be fixed but realistically it will never happen)

 * There is a probably a way to fix that nasty preprocess step with [SWC Plugins]( https://swc.rs/docs/plugin/ecmascript/getting-started) which are still in Beta with Next.js and also I think they will switch builder anyways soon so what's the point really?
 But hey if anyone wants to do it feel free.